tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_21/2021-06-22-item-3-easy-data-transformation-with-dbt.md

 title: Easy data transformation with dbt
 word_count: 2,061
 ---
 Data Build Tool (dbt) is a tool that allows easy data transformations.

 I keep hearing about [dbt](https://docs.getdbt.com/docs/introduction/) from various people but hadn't really understood what it did.
 It basically allows you to transform data that is already in a data warehouse using simple select statements.
-It's the T in ELT (Extract, Transform, Load).
+It's the T in ELT (Extract,  Load, Transform).

-A dbt project is made up of .sql files each with a single select statement.
+A dbt project is made up of .sql files, each with a single select statement.
 When you run dbt it will build a view in your data warehouse based on the select statement.
-It takes care of all the boilerplate and ordering of excution.
+It takes care of all the boilerplate and ordering of execution.
 Dbt comes with [connectors](https://docs.getdbt.com/docs/available-adapters) for all the main data warehouses.

-🛎️ **Why this matters:** This tool allows anybody who can write select statements to transform data.
+🛎️ **Why this matters:** This tool allows anybody who can write select statements transform data.